rear/rear.github.com/documentation/faq.md

     GRUB_RESCUE=

 to avoid the rear generates a rescue image under the `/boot/grub` directory.
-By default, rear is generating a rescue image and adding it to your grub configuration.
+By default, rear is not anymore generating a rescue image and adding it to your grub configuration.

 ### General Questions